-This May is Mental Health Matters Month
+May is Mental Health Matters Month in California

 This past year, California saw more than its fair share of devastation – both natural and man-made.
-Many left distraught in the wake of it all wondered how they’d “bounce back.”
+Many were left distraught in the wake of it all and wondered how they’d “bounce back.”
 Research states that resilience is not a trait that people either have or do not have.

 Each May, NAMI California, California’s Each Mind Matters Initiative, and many others work to spread awareness of the importance of recognizing mental health as a vital part of wellness with a set of initiatives and events.
 To learn more about what people are doing to spread mental health awareness across California throughout the month, visit the Each Mind Matters events page.